chinapedia/wikipedia.abstract.en/Page/Phase_(waves).md

 $$C = \sqrt{A^2 + B^2}\quad\quad{}$$
 and   sin (φ) = B/C.

-Sine_waves_same_phase.svg Sine_waves_different_phase.svg Phase_Comparison_image_two_waves.gif Phase-shift_illustration.png of a plane wave moving from top to bottom.
+of a plane wave moving from top to bottom.
 Right: the same wave after a central section underwent a phase shift, for example, by passing through a glass of different thickness than the other parts.]]

-.Out_of_phase_AE.gif
+.

 A real-world example of a sonic phase difference occurs in the warble of a Native American flute.
 The amplitude of different harmonic components of same long-held note on the flute come into dominance at different points in the phase cycle.
 The phase difference between the different harmonics can be observed on a spectrogram of the sound of a warbling flute.[3]